 About Volunteering with WBTR

 We are always happy to welcome new volunteers to our group.
 There are many ways in which you can help including fostering, transporting, and doing home visits to adoption applicants in your area.
 If you are interested in our volunteer opportunities, please e-mail email@example.com.
-If you are interested in becoming a foster parent for a Boston, please click here to download our Volunteer Application and e-mail it with the subject line "Foster" to firstname.lastname@example.org.
-All volunteer applications must be submitted via e-mail.
+If you are interested in becoming a foster parent for a Boston, please click here to complete our Volunteer Application.
+All volunteer applications must be submitted via the online form.